-Our stock may be delisted from NASDAQ, which could affect its market price and liquidity.
+Our stock may be delisted from Nasdaq, which could affect its market price and liquidity.

-We are required to meet certain qualitative and financial tests (including a minimum bid price for our common stock of \$1.00 per share) to maintain the listing of our common stock on the NASDAQ Capital Market.
-On July 13, 2009, we received notification from the Listings Qualifications Department of NASDAQ that further suspended enforcement of the rules requiring a minimum \$1.00 per share closing bid price and a minimum market value of publicly held shares until July 31, 2009.
-As a result of NASDAQ further extending the suspension and the balance of 60 days remaining on our pending compliance period at the time of the initial suspension, we now have until October 1, 2009 to regain compliance with the \$1.00 minimum closing bid price rule in order to remain listed on the NASDAQ Capital Market.
-We can regain compliance with the minimum closing bid price rule if the bid price of our common stock closes at \$1.00 per share or higher for a minimum of ten consecutive business days during the 180-day compliance period, although NASDAQ may, in its discretion, require us to maintain a minimum closing bid price of at least \$1.00 per share for a period in excess of ten consecutive business days (but generally no more than 20 consecutive business days) before determining that we have demonstrated the ability to maintain long-term compliance.
-If we do not regain compliance during the further extended compliance period, NASDAQ will provide written notice that our securities will be delisted from the NASDAQ Capital Market.
-At such time, we would be able to appeal the determination to a NASDAQ Listing Qualifications Panel by requesting an oral hearing.
-A request for a hearing allows us to remain listed on the NASDAQ Capital Market pending the decision of the NASDAQ Hearing Panel.
+We are required to meet certain qualitative and financial tests (including a minimum bid price for our common stock of \$1.00 per share) to maintain the listing of our common stock on the Nasdaq Capital Market.
+On December 20, 2007, we received a deficiency letter from the Nasdaq Stock Market indicating that for 30 consecutive trading days our common stock had a closing bid price below the \$1.00 per share minimum closing bid as required for continued listing set forth in Nasdaq Marketplace Rule 4310(c)(4).
+In accordance with Nasdaq Marketplace Rule 4310(c)(8)(D), we were provided a compliance period of 180 calendar days, or until June 17, 2008, to regain compliance with this requirement.
+On June 17, 2008, we had not yet regained compliance with the requirement and were granted an additional 180-day compliance period, or until December 15, 2008 to regain compliance.
+We can regain compliance with the minimum closing bid price rule if the bid price of our common stock closes at \$1.00 per share or higher for a minimum of ten consecutive business days during the 180-day compliance period, although Nasdaq may, in its discretion, require us to maintain a minimum closing bid price of at least \$1.00 per share for a period in excess of ten consecutive business days (but generally no more than 20 consecutive business days) before determining that we have demonstrated the ability to maintain long-term compliance.
+If we do not regain compliance during the additional compliance period, Nasdaq will provide written notice that our securities will be delisted from the Nasdaq Capital Market.
+At such time, we would be able to appeal the delisting determination to a Nasdaq Listing Qualifications Panel.